junxit/us-congress-bills-111/metadata.md

 - 2010-07-26 — Introduced in Senate
 - 2010-07-26 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S6247)
 - 2010-07-26 — Sponsor introductory remarks on measure.
 (CR S6247)
+- 2010-07-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2010-11-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-11-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2010-11-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 650.